-A Brief Introduction To Dockerfile - OSTechNix
+How To Build Custom Docker Image Using Dockerfile - OSTechNix

-In this brief guide, let me give you a brief introduction to Dockerfile and teach you how to use it to automate the process of building custom docker images.
-Dockerfile is nothing but a simple text file with instructions to build docker image.
+Dockerfile is a simple text file with instructions to build docker image.
 It contains all the commands a user could call on the command line to build an image.

 We can use the dockerfile to create our own custom images.
 We can then share these custom Docker images via Docker Hub.

 For those wondering, Docker Hub is a hosted repository service provided by Docker for finding and sharing container images with your team and of course with anyone in the world.

 Imagine this scenario.
-Earlier if we want to use Jenkins, then we need to install the Jenkins with lots of steps involved.
-Thanks to Dockerhub, we can now download and run the prebuilt container image of Jenkins in couple minutes.
+Earlier if we want to use Nginx, then we need to install and configure the Nginx with many steps involved.
+Thanks to Dockerhub, we can now download and run the prebuilt container image of Nginx in couple minutes.

-To pull pull Jenkins image from DockerHub, run:
+To pull Nginx image from DockerHub, run:

-# docker pull Jenkins
+# docker pull nginx

 Once we pulled the docker images, we can use it by running the image using command: